-How do I install a cell signal booster in my home?
+How do I install a cell phone signal booster in my home?

 Most signal booster systems require the installation of four components:

-- Outside antenna.
-Powerful Signal recommends mounting this antenna on your roof.
-We include an adjustable roof antenna mount with many of our custom booster kits; you can also purchase it separately.
+Powerful Signal recommends mounting this antenna on your roof, a pole, or an antenna tower.
+We include an adjustable roof antenna mount with many of our custom booster kits; you can also purchase one separately.

-If the outside antenna is a directional antenna (an LPDA or Yagi), it’s best to have a direct line of sight to the cell tower, clear of any obstructions, for optimal performance.
+If the outside antenna is a directional antenna (an LPDA or Yagi), it’s best to have a clear line of sight in the direction of the cell tower, clear of any obstructions, for optimal performance.
 A directional antenna will also need to be adjusted (tuned) until it’s receiving the strongest signal.
-(Omnidirectional antennas do not require line-of-sight or tuning.)
+(Learn how to do this.)

-- Amplifier.
-The booster unit will normally be mounted on a wall inside your home.
-We recommend mounting it in your garage, a utility closet, or other location where it’s inconspicuous but still easy to get to.
+Amplifier.
+The amplifier or booster will normally be mounted on a wall inside your home.
+We recommend mounting it in your garage, a utility closet, the attic, or another location where it’s inconspicuous but still easy to get to.

 Mounting requires either two or four screws, depending on the booster model.
 Screws drilled into drywall should use anchors or toggle bolts appropriate to the weight of the amplifier (typically less than 5 pounds for home booster units).

-- Inside antenna(s).
-Your cell signal booster kit will contain one to four inside antennas.
+Your cell signal booster kit will contain one or more inside antennas.
 These will either be ceiling-mounted dome antennas or wall-mounted panel antennas.

 Installing a dome antenna requires that you have access above the ceiling via an attic or crawlspace.
-If you prefer, you can mount the dome in a centrally-located closet to avoid altering the ceiling in your living space.
-Cut a hole in the ceiling large enough for the antenna’s mounting post (about ¾-inch or 6.4 mm in diameter), then screw the nylon nut onto the threads on the mounting post above the ceiling and attach the cable.
+If you prefer, you can mount the dome in a centrally located closet to avoid seeing the antenna in the ceiling of a living area.
+Cut a hole in the ceiling large enough for the antenna’s mounting post (about ¾″ or 2 cm in diameter), then screw the nylon nut onto the threads on the mounting post above the ceiling and attach the cable.

-Installing a wall-mounted panel antenna can be simple or complicated, depending on if you want the antenna and/or its cable to be concealed inside the wall.
-Simply hanging the antenna on the wall is quick and easy; cutting a hole in the wall, mounting it inside, covering the hole with drywall, and patching and painting the seam require planning and know-how.
+Installing a wall-mounted panel antenna can be simple or complex, depending on if you want the antenna and/or its cable to be concealed inside the wall.
+Simply hanging the antenna on the wall is quick and easy; cutting a hole in the wall, mounting the antenna in the opened space, covering the hole with drywall, and patching and painting the seam require planning, tools and materials, and some know-how.